avhn/deu-bil4126-assignment/README.md

 returns:
 OK 200
 or
-BadRequest 400, no such item.
+BadRequest 400, no such item
+or
+ExpectationFailed 417, wasn't updated, server error.

 ### GET /list
+---
 List all items in the inventory. receives empty request body.
 returns: